 There are two Early Learning Goals within this area:

-Moving and Handling: Children show good control and co-ordination in large and small movements.
+Gross Motor Skills and Fine Motor Skills: Children show good control and co-ordination in large and small movements.
 They move confidently in a range of ways, safely negotiating space.
 They handle equipment and tools effectively, including pencils for writing.

 Children at Valley End School have many opportunities planned to develop effective fine and gross motor skills that will support a range of learning experiences from handwriting, and using a knife and fork effectively, to putting on PE Kits and coats.
 These skills increase the children’s levels of independence and well-being.